QuantumOverture/KnowledgeBase/Docker.md

   - Use `docker export [container id] > result.tar` and then `tar -xvf result.tar` to get the container's files on your host/system.
   - To create a container you can detach/attach to later -> Add the `-t -i` when you `run` the container.
 Then enter `Ctrl+p+q` to detach -> to reattach run: `docker attach [CONTAINER ID]`
   - To get the stdout/logs of a container: `docker logs [container ID]` (Need specific drivers - so check before you start your container see __Resources Used__ section )
+  - Want to work with multiple containers?
+Use Docker Compose or Kubernetes.
+Make sure each container only has one process running.

 ***